 - Veterinary expenses: Some cat owners have stretched the time period between annual well-care examinations for younger, healthy cats.
-Some core vaccinations can be given at home for substantial savings, particularly in a multiple-cat household.
-Note: Do not attempt home vaccinations unless you are completely familiar with the process and the risks.
-Emergency veterinary treatment is a bit tougher to tackle.
-If you have established a previous relationship of working with your veterinary team as well as clear communication up front on your budget limitations, can help them work better with you when planning for your pet's care.
+Note: It is always recommended to follow your veterinarian's advice for veterinary care.
+Having established a previous relationship of working with your veterinary team as well as clear communication up front on your budget limitations, can help them work better with you when planning for your pet's care.
 This underscores the importance of being a responsible caregiver in all ways.
 You owe your cat no less.

 The Tragic Price of Irresponsibility

 The Humane Society of the United States estimates that in the United States 1.5 million cats and dogs are euthanized in shelters each year.
 Millions of other cats eke out a frail existence on the street and meet tragic early deaths.
 These needless tragedies can be traced directly to people who behaved irresponsibly, even if they had good intentions.

 Volunteering Rather Than Ownership